neoforged/Documentation/docs/concepts/events.md

 ### Fields and Methods

-Probably the most obvious part.
+Fields and methods are probably the most obvious part of an event.
 Most events contain context for the event handler to use, such as an entity causing the event or a level the event occurs in.

 ### Hierarchy

 In order to use the advantages of inheritance, some events do not directly extend `Event`, but one of its subclasses, for example `BlockEvent` (which contains block context for block-related events) or `EntityEvent` (which similarly contains entity context) and its subclasses `LivingEvent` (for `LivingEntity`-specific context) and `PlayerEvent` (for `Player`-specific context).
 These context-providing super events are `abstract` and cannot be listened to.

 :::danger
-If you listen to an `abstract` event, your game will crash, as this is not what you want.
-Listen to one of its sub events instead.
+If you listen to an `abstract` event, your game will crash, as this is never what you want.
+You always want to listen to one of the subevents instead.
 :::

 ### Cancellable Events